Johnny Depp: Don't judge me over abuse case

 Depp spoke to the BBC as he returned to the limelight at Cannes.

-His role as Louis XV in the French language film Jeanne du Barry which opened the prestigious French film festival is widely seen as his big comeback.
+His role as Louis XV in the French language film Jeanne du Barry, which opened the prestigious French film festival, is widely seen as his big comeback.

 It comes almost three years since he lost his role in the Fantastic Beasts franchise, days after losing the initial libel case over the Sun newspaper article which claimed he had assaulted Ms Heard.